erdavids/Applitools-Hackathon-2019/Traditional/README.md

 This test is used to check for two flashing advertisements.
 I think this test was designed to showcase the customizable regions for the upcoming Applitools test.
 - The Cypress test was able to detect the lack of the first flashing advertisement but not the difference in the remaining one.

+## Conclusion

+This application was well designed to highlight some of the limitations around using one tool.
+There are several instances where it's obvious a visual approach would help tremendously.
 To see these tests augmented with Applitools, check out [this directory](https://github.com/erdavids/Applitools-Hackathon-2019/tree/master/Applitools).